U.S. Route 219 in New York: Erie County

 US 219 is a freeway for its entire length in Erie County.
 About 2 mi from the county line, US 219 connects to NY 39 at an interchange west of the village of Springville.
 The highway continues to the northwest, connecting to CR 49 (Genesee Road) 3 mi later and CR 233 (Rice Road) after another 6 mi.
 Five miles later, US 219 encounters NY 391 in Creekside.

 The route continues, connecting to CR 44 (New Armor Duells Road), a highway leading to NY 240 in the village of Orchard Park.
-Not far to the north is the next interchange with US 20A, which provides access to nearby New Era Field.
+Not far to the north is the next interchange with US 20A, which provides access to nearby Highmark Stadium.
 North of the village but still in the town of Orchard Park, US 219 crosses over US 20 prior to meeting NY 179 at an interchange just north of the US 20 overpass.
 The highway continues, curving to the northwest as it enters West Seneca and approaches the New York State Thruway (I-90).
 Instead of immediately merging with the Thruway, US 219 runs parallel to the Thruway for roughly 1 mi, with the northbound lanes running alongside the east side of the Thruway and the southbound lanes running alongside the west side.
 The two highways share an interchange with Ridge Road before US 219 finally merges into the Thruway.